dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/cdi-reviews/_index.md

 ## Creating a Query

-If a physician query opportunity is identified during an intiail review or any subsequent reviews, the CDS should query the physician by sending an electronic query through the [Physicians & Queries](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/account-viewers/physicians-and-queries/) viewer in the [Navigation](http://localhost:1313/fusion-cac-web-docs/general-user-guide/account-screen/) tree.
+If a physician query opportunity is identified during an intiail review or any subsequent reviews, the CDI should query the physician by sending an electronic query through the [Physicians & Queries](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/account-viewers/physicians-and-queries/) viewer in the [Navigation](http://localhost:1313/fusion-cac-web-docs/general-user-guide/account-screen/) tree.

 ![Physicans & Queries Viewer](PhysicanQueriesNP.png)